+Section 23 of the Order states that:
-(1) Sections 151 (financial administration) and 168 (financial returns) of the Local Government Act 1972 shall apply in relation to the Board as if the Board were a local authority for the purposes of those sections.
-The Board is required to comply with the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, and the formal guidance issued by the Joint Panel on Accountability and Governance (JPAG).

-(2) Subject to paragraphs (3) and (4) (below) the Board shall -

-(a) keep a fund (to be known as the general fund) to which all income to the Board shall be carried and from which all expenditure discharging liabilities shall be met; and

-(b) keep accounts of income and expenditure of the general fund.

-(3) The provisions of paragraph (1) (above) are without prejudice to any provision contained in any enactment or instrument requiring the Board to keep -

-(a) specific fund or funds in respect of specified income and expenditure of the Board; and

-(b) specific accounts in respect of specific income and expenditure of any funds of the Board.

-(4) Nothing in paragraph (2)(a) (above) shall be construed as requiring or authorising the Board to apply or dispose of surplus revenue arising from any undertaking carried on by them otherwise than in accordance with any enactment or instrument applicable to the undertaking.
+- (1) Sections 151 (financial administration) and 168 (financial returns) of the Local Government Act 1972 shall apply in relation to the Board as if the Board were a local authority for the purposes of those sections.
+The Board is required to comply with the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, and the formal guidance issued by the Joint Panel on Accountability and Governance (JPAG). - (2) Subject to paragraphs (3) and (4) (below) the Board shall - - (a) keep a fund (to be known as the general fund) to which all income to the Board shall be carried and from which all expenditure discharging liabilities shall be met; and (b) keep a second and second and an and the general fund. - (b) keep accounts of income and expenditure of the general fund. - (3) The provisions of paragraph (1) (above) are without prejudice to any provision contained in any enactment or instrument requiring the Board to keep - (a) specific fund or funds in respect of specified income and expenditure of the Board; and - (b) specific accounts in respect of specific income and expenditure of any funds of the Board. - (4) Nothing in paragraph (2)(a) (above) shall be construed as requiring or authorising the Board to apply or dispose of surplus revenue arising from any undertaking carried on by them otherwise than in accordance with any enactment or instrument applicable to the undertaking.